Camarines Sur Polytechnic Colleges: Presidency of Dr. Laniog

 From May 16, 1997, to March 4, 1998, Dr. Lourdes G. Laniog served as the officer-in-charge of the college and eventually was appointed president on March 5, 1998.
 She served as president up to May 31, 2002.

 Through the years, instruction, research and extension have been the focus of her leadership coupled with the hiring of additional teaching and non-teaching personnel, improvements of school facilities particularly the construction of covered court (but collapsed during the onslaught of Typhoon Rosing), construction and completion of Multi-Purpose Building, additional construction of covered walk, upgrading and restructuring of the Laboratory Shop Building, improvement of the water supply system, completion of the IT Building and rehabilitation of the Automotive and Machine Shop Building.
 Under her leadership, Secretary Raul Roco donated a two-classroom building and the improvement of the AVR through the funding assistance of Senator Ramon Magsaysay, Jr.

 Presidency of Dr. Ilarde and Naga campus

 The third college president, Dr. Monsito G. Ilarde, was appointed on May 27, 2002, and assumed office on July 1, 2002.

-Pursuant to the Special Provision No. 2 of the Commission on Higher Education FY 2002 Budget and CSPC Board of Trustees Resolution No. 00-0044, the Bicol College of Arts and Trades (BCAT) - Naga City was integrated to the college and became CSPC - Naga City Campus.
+Pursuant to the Special Provision No. 2 of the Commission on Higher Education FY 2002 Budget and CSPC Board of Trustees Resolution No. 00-0044, the Bicol College of Arts and Trades - Naga City was integrated to the college and became CSPC - Naga City Campus.